 SEWELL, B., 2011.
 The perfect and sustainable road to economic development?: the Eisenhower Administration and Latin America.
 In: SEWELL, B. and LUCAS, S., eds., Challenging US foreign policy: America and the world in the long twentieth century Palgrave Macmillan.

 I am presently working on a project that will result in an intellectual biography of Dwight Eisenhower's Secretary of State, John Foster Dulles.
 Originally believed to have been the leading figure in guiding US policy in the 1950s, Dulles's star has waned in the last twenty years due to studies placing the president at the centre of US decision making.
-Largely as a result of this wave of 'Eisenhower Revisionism', there have been few specific studies looking at Dulles and his role in US foreign policy at the height of the Cold War.
-Yet as a figure involved in many of the major events in US foreign relations in the first sixty years of the twentieth century--from the peace talks at the end of World War One to his role in shaping US policy during a crucial phase of the Cold War--he is someone whose life and experiences provide a superb lens by which to chart the evolving nature of US internationalism during this era.
+Yet as a figure involved in many of the major events in US foreign relations in the first sixty years of the twentieth century--from the peace talks at the end of World War One, to a role as a very prominent non-state figure working on both sides of the Atlantic, to his role in shaping US policy during a crucial phase of the Cold War--he is someone whose life and experiences provide a superb lens by which to chart the evolving nature of US internationalism during this era.
 This project, then, will result in an intellectual biography that moves significantly beyond the familiar accounts of Dulles and that reconsiders the key influences that shaped Dulles's engagement with the problem of international peace throughout his lifetime.